 Women’s Health Magazine put together some really amazing photos of the cervix during different stages or events in life.
 [GRAPHIC PHOTOS WARNING]

 How can I find it?

 You can locate your cervix by inserting a finger into the vagina (wash your hands first!).
 If you feel squeamish about checking your cervical position, this is perfectly normal!
 It’s not something most of us are used to doing, but it will get easier in time.
 Breathe slowly and try to relax.
 It may help to squat or put one foot up on the edge of the bathtub.
 Slowly slide your finger in until you feel the firmer tissue at the top of your vaginal canal.
 That’s the cervix!
 You can tell the difference between your vagina and the cervix because, while vaginal tissue is soft and gives way to pressure, the cervix is more firm.
 It may feel like the tip of your nose.

 How do I know if my cervix is low?

 Measuring your cervical position is a must!
-This will help determine what menstrual cup to purchase, it will tell you a lot about the stage of your cycle if you’re tracking it throughout the month, and help determine the health and strength of your pelvic floor.
-Here is the easiest way to measure your cervix and if you still have questions after, we made it really easy and created this cervical ruler!
+This will help determine what menstrual cup to purchase, it will tell you a lot about the stage of your cycle if you’re tracking it throughout the month, and will also help determine the health and strength of your pelvic floor.
+Read our tips on how to measure your cervix, and if you still have questions, we made it really easy and created this cervical ruler!
 Cool, right?

 Can I use a menstrual cup with a low cervix?